The chart above displays acres burned by fires in central and eastern Washington's dry forest ecosystems, based on fire severity.

-Washington's forests are vital for wildlife habitat, water and air purification, carbon storage, and nutrient cycling.
-But the state’s forest health, particularly in Eastern Washington, is in crisis.
-Hot, dry conditions coupled with diseased and dying forests are leading to explosive and catastrophic wildfires.
+Healthy forests are vital for clean water and air, wildlife habitat, carbon storage, our quality of life, wildfire resilience and the economic health of our rural economies.
+But the state’s forests, particularly in Central and Eastern Washington, are in crisis.
+Hot, dry conditions coupled with overly dense, diseased and dying forests are leading to catastrophic wildfires.

 The number of acres burned annually has increased significantly.
-In 2017 alone, more than 400,000 acres burned.
-This represents an increase of more than 50 percent over the average acres burned between 2007 and 2016.
+In 2018 alone, more than 438,000 acres of wildland burned in Washington state.
+This represents an increase of 45 percent over the average acres burned from 2009 to 2017.

-Reduce damage by disease and insects – More than 407,000 acres of Eastern Washington forest were damaged by insects and disease in 2017.
+Damage by disease and insects – Approximately 230,000 acres of forest in Central and Eastern Washington were damaged by insects and disease in 2018.

-Reduce impacts of human encroachment – As Washington's population grows, we continue to further encroach into wilderness areas prone to wildfire.
-If this enchroachment is not managed well, the safety and property of Washingtonians are at higher risk.
+Human encroachment – As Washington's population grows, people continue to move into wilderness areas prone to wildfire.
+If the state poorly manages this growth, the safety and property of Washingtonians will be at higher risk of wildfire.